briandrum/codes.forchagrin.com/_chapters/chapter-105-public-contracts.md

 extension shall not entitle the contractor to delay costs.

-10. _(j)_ **Withdrawal of Bids.** Bidders may withdraw bids pursuant [Section 9.31][ORC Section 9.31] of the Ohio Revised Code; such a withdrawal shall not modify the Village's right to award to the next lowest and best bidder.
+10. _(j)_ **Withdrawal of Bids.** Bidders may withdraw bids pursuant [Section 9.31][ORC 9.31] of the Ohio Revised Code; such a withdrawal shall not modify the Village's right to award to the next lowest and best bidder.

 11. _(k)_ **Bids in Excess of Estimate.** The Village may award contracts